-The role players in a property transaction have to work together to effect the final transfer of the property from the seller to the purchaser.
+The role players in a property transaction have to work together to affect the final transfer of the property from the seller to the purchaser.

 The conveyancer must apply for a clearance certificate for the property.
 This certificate must be lodged with all the other documents.
-Problem is, your conveyancer may be very effective but the writer is sad to say that a lot of the times the municipality is not and the conveyancer can wait a very long time to obtain a clearance certificate.
+Problem is, your conveyancer may be very effective but the writer is sad to say that a lot of the time the municipality is not and the conveyancer can wait a very long time to obtain a clearance certificate.
 No use getting upset with your conveyance – once the application for the clearance certificate is lodged, the conveyancer is subject to the effectiveness (or absence thereof) of the municipality.
-Cape Town Municipality especially takes very long to issue clearance certificates in general.
-Since it is an essential document without which the transfer documents can not be lodged, there is nothing to do but to wait to receive it.
+Cape Town Municipality, especially, takes very long to issue clearance certificates in general.
+Since it is an essential document, without which the transfer documents can not be lodged, there is nothing to do but to wait to receive it.
 The Seller must then pay the amount that the municipality wants for the clearance certificate.
-This usually includes calculation in advance of the rates and taxes and provision for services for 3 months.
-In some instances the rates can be calculated one year in advance.
+This usually includes calculation in advance of the rates and taxes and provision for services for three months.
+In some instances, the rates can be calculated one year in advance.

-The Seller must, as per the purchase agreement (or offer to purchase) obtain certain certificates, usually a plumbing certificate, and/or an electrical certificate, and/or a beetle certificate.
+The Seller must, as per the purchase agreement (or offer to purchase), obtain certain certificates, usually a plumbing certificate, and/or an electrical certificate, and/or a beetle certificate.
 The relevant businesses who specialise in providing these services must be contacted, usually by the Seller.
-Normally the estate agents arranges this for the Seller.
+Normally the estate agent arranges this for the Seller.

-One last role player in a property transaction is the Deeds office, who must issue a new Title Deed for the new owner (the purchaser) of the property.
-The Deed’s office must microfish and number the documents first and it usually takes about three months for the new Title Deed to become available.
+One last role player in a property transaction is the Deeds office, which must issue a new Title Deed for the new owner (the purchaser) of the property.
+The Deeds office must microfish and number the documents first and it usually takes about three months for the new Title Deed to become available.